Fine-Tuning LLM with DPO (Direct Preference Optimization)

 from peft import LoraConfig

-# TRL manages this automatically with use_reference_model=True
+# TRL manages this automatically when use_reference_model=True

 dpo_config = DPOConfig(